lightningWhite/WeatherAndEMFSensingStation/readme.md

 ## Raspberry Pi Configuration

-This works well with the NOOBS Raspbian OS installation.
+This works well with the [NOOBS Raspbian OS](https://www.raspberrypi.org/downloads/noobs/) installation.

 In order to use the I2C and SPI interfaces, these have to be enabled.
-This can be done by running `sudo raspi-config` and enabling I2C and SPI.
+This can be done by running `sudo raspi-config` and enabling I2C and SPI in the `Interfacing Options`.
 A reboot is required for these to be fully enabled.
+This can be done by running `sudo reboot`.

 ### Real Time Clock